Servings: 8 Servings

 Jalapeño Popper Esquite Dip

 This Jalapeño Popper Esquite Dip is everything you love about classic street corn and jalapeño poppers—rich, creamy, cheesy, and loaded with bold flavor.
-Grilled in a cast iron skillet, this dip combines crispy bacon, blistered jalapeños, creamy cheeses, corn, and fresh lime for the ultimate party appetizer.
-Perfect for scooping with chips or slathering on tortillas, it’s smoky, spicy, and insanely addictive.
+This dip combines crispy bacon, blistered jalapeños, creamy cheeses, corn, and fresh lime for the ultimate party appetizer.
+Perfect for scooping with chips, it’s smoky, spicy, and insanely addictive.

 Save this recipe!